Hill's Pet Nutrition Announces 2026 Hill's Global Symposium - "Healthy Skin Starts From Within" - Exploring the Gut-Skin Axis

 - Sara J. Ramos, DVM, DACVID, Dermatologist at Capital Area Veterinary Specialists and Veterinary Specialists of Greater New Orleans, will explore the latest updates on Canine Atopic Dermatitis, as well as the effects of elimination diet trials in dogs and cats.

-"The Hill's Global Symposium provides a tremendous opportunity for veterinary professionals to get insights from some of the world's most renowned industry experts and researchers," said Dr. Karen Shenoy, Vice President and Chief Veterinary Office, Hill's EMEA (Europe, Middle East and Africa) region.
-"The Hill's philosophy is to lead with best-in-class science and research, and that credo is reflected in the quality of speakers and content we offer veterinary professionals at this event."
+"The Hill's Global Symposium provides a tremendous opportunity for veterinary professionals to get insights from some of the world's most renowned industry experts and researchers," said Dr. Jill Zigomanis, Director, Professional Veterinary Affairs for the Asia Region with Hill's Pet Nutrition.
+"The Hill's philosophy is to lead with best-in-class science and research, and that is reflected in the quality of speakers and content we offer veterinary professionals at this event."

 Hill's Pet Nutrition is committed to supporting the health of pets through innovative therapeutic and wellness-based nutrition.
 The Symposium will highlight key Hill's products which support dermatological, GI and overall health.